UofTActuarial/UofTActuarial.github.io/content/authors/Jinghui-Chen/_index.md

 # Organizational groups that you belong to
 user_groups: # Uncomment your corresponding group.
 # - Faculty
-- Postdocs and PhD Students
+# - Postdocs and PhD Students
 # - Former Graduate Students
+- Former Postdoctoral Fellows
 ---

-Jinghui is currently a postdoctoral fellow in actuarial science at the University of Toronto under the supervision of Prof. Sheldon Lin and Prof. Edward Furman.
+Jinghui is currently a Postdoctoral Fellow in Actuarial Science at the National University of Singapore.
+Before that, he was a postdoctoral fellow in actuarial science at the University of Toronto under the supervision of Prof. Sheldon Lin and Prof. Edward Furman.

 In Jan 2024, he got his PhD in mathematical finance and insurance at Vrije Universiteit Brussel under the supervision of Prof. Carole Bernard and Prof. Steven Vanduffel.